 By Steve Waters

-When fishing is tough, many of the captains on the Nautical Ventures Weekly Fisherman radio show, which airs from 6-8 a.m.
-Saturday on WINZ 940-AM and live-streams on the Nautical Ventures Facebook page, head for the nearest wreck because they know their customers can almost always hook up to an amberjack.
+Forgione, one of the expert captains who reports on where the fish are biting and how to catch them on the Nautical Ventures Weekly Fisherman radio show, which airs from 6-8 a.m.
+Saturday on WINZ 940-AM and live-streams on the Nautical Ventures Facebook page, says that anyone who targets grouper needs to fish bottom structure.
+That includes artificial reefs, wrecks, ledges, rockpiles and debris piles.

 For more fishing tips, listen to The Nautical Ventures Weekly Fisherman radio show every Saturday morning from 6 a.m. to 8 a.m. live on 940 WINZ, an iHeart station.
 You’ll learn where the fish are biting and how to catch them.
 If you can’t tune in live, the Weekly Fisherman radio podcasts are available through: